Gediminids: Branches of the dynasty

 The Eastern Orthodox branches of the family were initially Ruthenized to some extent.
 The majority of these families (e.g., Czartoryski) soon converted to Roman Catholicism and became Polonized.
-Others (e. g. the Golitsyn (Galitzine), Kurakin and Trubetskoy) moved to Muscovy, became thoroughly Russified and are among the princely families of Russia.
+Others (e. g. the Golitsyns (Galitzine), Kurakins and Trubetskoys) moved to Muscovy, became thoroughly Russified and are among the princely families of Russia.

 In Poland, some Gediminid families (such as Olelkowicz-Słucki, Wiśniowiecki, Zbaraski) are extinct, but others survive to the present: Chowański, Czartoryski, Sanguszko, Siesicki (Dowmont-Siesicki, Szeszycki), and Koriatowicz-Kurcewicz..

-The Russian Gediminid families include Bulgakov, Golitsin, Kurakin, Khovansky, Troubetzkoy, Mstislavsky, Belsky, and Volynsky.
+The Russian Gediminid families include Bulgakov, Golitsyns, Kurakins, Khovansks, Trubetzkoy, Mstislavsky, Belsky, and Volynsky.
 Some of these families also survive, as of 2020.

 Gediminid descendants

 I. The descendants of *Bujwid Vytianis Rex.
 King Lithuania.